justunsix/garden/src/content/docs/notes/005-Tech-Emacs-Spaced-Repetition-System-Anki.md

 title: Emacs Spaced Repetition System with Anki
 ---

+Source: [Power up Anki with Emacs, Org mode, anki-editor and more](https://yiufung.net/post/anki.org/) - how to use Emacs package anki-editor to create and manage cards and export them to Anki for use

-## From Article Above: Power up Anki with Emacs, Org mode, anki-editor and more
+## Power up Anki with Emacs, Org mode, anki-editor and more

 ### Org-mode as Editor to Anki